-SCHOOL PLANS: LCAP, SARC, ESSR, ELO, EPA, SAFTEY
+SCHOOL PLANS: LCAP, SARC, ESSR, and ELOP

 SARC: School Accountability Report Card

-A School Accountability Report Card (SARC) is required by the California Department of Education to be published by February of each year for the most recently completed school year for each school in the district.
+The SARC is required by the California Department of Education to be published by February of each year for the most recently completed school year for each school in the district.
 The profile provides information about the school and its students including demographic data, school safety information, academic achievement data, school completion rates, class sizes, teacher and staff information, curriculum and instruction information, postsecondary preparation information, and fiscal and expenditure data.

 Electronic Copy Availability